Chasing debts and harassment claims

 This case is an extreme example but it does show that oppressive and unacceptable behaviour in seeking to recover a debt can backfire and result in the payment of compensation for distress, anxiety and financial loss as the award of £7,000 damages to Mr Nisbet demonstrates.

 Whilst one might feel that the behaviours exhibited by Mr French were exceptional, those displayed by British Gas might well be thought less so.
-Both these cases should act as a cautionary reminder for businesses that when seeking to make a recovery of a debt, a business should not end up actually paying out compensation under the Protection from Harassment Act or indeed, as is possible, being subjected to a fine and or prison sentence of up to six months.
+Both these cases should act as a cautionary reminder for businesses that when seeking to make a recovery of a debt, a business should not end up actually paying out compensation under the Protection from Harassment Act or indeed, as is possible, being subjected to a fine and/or a prison sentence of up to six months.

 Roddy MacLeod is a partner at law firm Weightmans LLP.